infoSoheil/Ocserv-Web-Panel/README.md

-Ocserv and Ocserv User Management Pannel
+Ocserv(OpenConnect Server) And Ocserv User Management Pannel

     To instal this script run this command in your server :